mondoohq/installer/examples/systemd-docker/README.md

 docker build -t mondoo-systemd-example .
 ```

-Then run the mondoo service:
+Then run the Mondoo service:

 ```bash
 # first-time (only required once to register the agent)